 4.1 Duties, Powers, and Responsibilities of MAK

 - Preparing and implementing a detailed schedule for the accreditation of engineering undergraduate and graduate degree programs and making decisions regarding their accreditation on behalf of MÜDEK.
-These programs are limited to those located in Turkey and the Turkish Republic of Northern Cyprus and recognized by the Council of Higher Education of Turkey.
+These programs are limited to those located in Turkey and the Turkish Republic of Northern Cyprus and in the state universities with special status assigned by the Council of Higher Education of Turkey in other countries.
+All programs should be recognized by the Council of Higher Education of Turkey.

 - Selecting the program evaluation teams and program evaluators, co-evaluators, student evaluators, team chairs, and co-chairs to be appointed to these teams.